Using your amateur licence in other countries on a temporary basis

 Q: I am a CEPT class license holder, but never passed a CW test.
 In my home country, I can operate on HF.
 Can I do the same from another country?

-Whilst every effort was made to ensure that the information given herein is accurate, no responsibility is accepted by IARU Region 1, or the author(s) for any errors, omissions or misleading statements in that information by negligence or otherwise, and no responsibility is accepted in regard to any subsequent action based on this note.
-Any issues with regard to the accuracy of this information should be notified to Dennis Green, ZS4BS - IARU Region 1 Secretary.
+Whilst every effort was made to ensure that the information given herein is accurate, no responsibility is accepted by IARU Region 1 for any errors, omissions or misleading statements in that information by negligence or otherwise, and no responsibility is accepted in regard to any subsequent action based on this note.